etkachenko1/sayLess/README.md

 One finding validated a decision made for an unrelated reason.
 The traversal bypass could only ever reach endpoints that were already unauthenticated at the service level, because `/auth/../tasks/...` still hits `task-service`'s own independent `JwtAuthFilter` and gets rejected there.
 Those duplicated filters, which I'd called out as "not DRY" above, are the reason this didn't go further.

-Every finding, what was fixed, and what was deliberately deferred is in `SECURITY_BACKLOG.md`.
+Every finding, what was fixed, and what was deliberately deferred is in [`SECURITY_BACKLOG.md`](SECURITY_BACKLOG.md).

 ## Known gaps / deliberately deferred

-- **No public deployment.** Everything runs locally (Docker Compose or Minikube).
-Live board sync is real and demonstrable, just not shareable as a link yet.
+- **Kubernetes isn't the deployed path.** Production is docker-compose behind Caddy on one VPS.
+The manifests are maintained and run against Minikube, but a managed cluster isn't a cost this project justifies.
 - **Gateway doesn't forward identity.** Each downstream service re-validates the JWT independently rather than trusting a header set by the gateway, so there's duplication across `auth-service`/`task-service`/`friend-service`/`notification-service`'s near-identical JWT filter classes.
 Not DRY, but each service stays independent.
 - **Test coverage is uneven.** `auth-service` has real regression tests for the auth/IDOR fixes; `task-service`, `friend-service`, and the frontend currently don't have any, and there's no CI pipeline yet.
-- **No production-grade secrets management.** All services share one `JWT_SECRET` via `.env`/Kubernetes `Secret`: fine for local dev, not for a real deployment.
+- **No production-grade secrets management.** All services share one `JWT_SECRET` via `.env`/Kubernetes `Secret`: fine for local dev, not for anything with real users.